 THE GADGET MEISTER

 Shooting weddings in NY was a cornucopia of stress since the divergence alone in ethnicity taught me a lot about people, the wedding business, and managing a small business.
 Learning how to work with people on probably the single most emotional day in their lives, is an experience that should be welcomed, digested, absorbed and practiced.
-This is good, better to be prepared today for the emotional trauma days we sometimes have seen on TV.
-For me shooting weddings and batteries it was a natural.
-So was the draft board.
+I also learned about the draft board.
+It was a numbers game and my number was about to be up.

 My life?
-I was alive, though a few times in war I thought I had doubts about longevity, and decided being a bachelor was a good thing but it was still lacking something.
-There goes that “Divine Guidance” again.
-You learn a lot about people during a Wedding, good and bad.
-After a while the one you want to marry comes along at the strangest times.
+Being a bachelor was a good thing but it was still lacking something.
+There goes “Divine Guidance” again, like finding a camera.
 That was when I met the love of my life.
-Midnight, dancing at a upscale honky tonk in Clearwater, Florida.
-Blindsided, she knocked me on my butt from day one.
-Her name was “ Dolly" .
-Till she passed on, we had 31 wonderful years together.
+Her name was Dolly whom I met on the dance floor at an upscale honky tonk in Clearwater, Florida.
+I’m not into the bar scene and neither was she, we left and went for a walk on the beach.
+Three miles later, I realized how lucky I was, completely blindsided.
+We were inseparable.
+Till she passed on from cancer, we had 31 wonderful years together.
 She made me a changed man.
 Never a day goes by I don’t miss her…